catherineisonline/all-projects-directory/README.md

 - <a href="https://github.com/catherineisonline/useful-resources">Useful resources<a/> - a collection of different useful tool

 ## W <a id="u"></a>
+- [Weather Now](https://github.com/catherineisonline/weather-now) - Weather Now is a simple project that utilizes a weather API to display the current weather conditions of a specified location
 - <a href="https://github.com/catherineisonline/what-todo">What to do<a/> - to do list made with HTML, CSS, React & Redux
 - <a href="https://github.com/catherineisonline/rest-countries">Where in the world<a/> - countries data page along with color theme switcher made with HTML, CSS, React & API